Have you ever read a financial document, only to realize you are not positive what 50% of the words mean?

 Grace Period: A period of time after a student graduates or stops attending school as a full-time student before the student is required to make payments on their student loans.

 Hard Credit Pull: An inquiry that occurs when a prospective lender checks a potential borrower’s credit report to make a lending decision.
-Hard inquiries can slightly lower a borrower’s credit score and will typically stay on a credit report for two years.
+Hard inquiries can temporarily, slightly lower a borrower’s credit score and will typically stay on a credit report for two years.

 Interest: Money paid regularly at a particular rate for the use of money lent.